CHR-onicles/Whatsapp-bot/README.md

 <sub>This was <i>painfully</i> done in a README last year when we coined the name for our project :)</sub><br>
 <sub>I definitely didn't take too much time on this :)))</sub>
 <br><br>
 We are a group of exquisitely talented, focused and diligent individuals who consistently exceed expectations.
+Credits to both of my colleagues for inspiring features for the bot.

 Check us out!: